Language selection

 TC has also committed to taking a number of additional measures, such as hiring more staff to enhance monitoring and inspection activities, and using administrative monetary penalties to strengthen enforcement activities when there is non-compliance.
 Through the Railway Research Advisory Board, TC stated it will also help lead the implementation of technologies to enhance railway safety, and will initiate a strategic research initiative program to investigate alternatives that would enhance brake system performance, focusing on braking systems and train securement technologies.

 The Board is pleased with the safety action taken to date and with the accelerated pace of the proposed safety action.
 These actions include multiple layers of defence such as clarifying the rules for securement, physical defences and enhanced monitoring.
 If the proposed measures are fully implemented, the risk of runaway equipment will be significantly reduced.
 As the proposed rules have not yet been developed, and the changes in regulatory oversight (staffing levels, activities, enforcement, and research) are ongoing, some of which will not take place until 2015 or later, the outcome cannot be known until the process is finalized.
-Therefore, the Board assesses the response to Recommendation R14-04 as having Satisfactory Intent.
+Therefore, the Board considers the response to Recommendation R14-04 to show Satisfactory Intent.

 The Emergency Directive (ED) that was issued on 29 October 2014 requires additional physical defences.
 Under Section 19 of the Railway Safety Act (RSA), the RAC prepared a new securement rule for railway equipment and has circulated the rule for consultation.
 Under Section 20 of the RSA, the RAC will file a change to the Railway Locomotive Inspection and Safety Rules regarding the Reset Safety Control (RSC) and its use relating to train securement.

-Additional response from Transport Canada to Recommendation R14-04 (February 2015)
+February 2015: response from Transport Canada

 TC requires railway companies to meet standardized requirements for hand brake application and has put into effect additional physical defences to secure trains.

-Additional response from Transport Canada to Recommendation R14-04 (January 2016)
+January 2016: response from Transport Canada

 Transport Canada issued a Ministerial Order, pursuant to Section 19(1)(a) of the Railway Safety Act, requiring railway companies to formulate rules to address the securement of railway equipment.
 Following extensive consultations with the industry, the newly revised Canadian Rail Operating Rules - Rule 112 was approved by the Minister of Transport and came into effect on 15 October 2015.
-With respect to Rule 112 (c)Footnote 1, Rail Safety Inspectors will be asked to note if they see any instances where industry is unclear on this section of the rule.
+With respect to Rule 112 (c),Footnote 1 Rail Safety Inspectors will be asked to note if they see any instances where industry is unclear on this section of the rule.

 In conjunction with the new rule, railway special instructions will contain additional detail for employees regarding these requirements.